kevinpollet/traefik/docs/content/routing/providers/kubernetes-gateway.md

 ### Kind: `Gateway`

-`Gateway` A Gateway is 1:1 with the life cycle of the configuration of infrastructure.
+A `Gateway` is 1:1 with the life cycle of the configuration of infrastructure.
 When a user creates a Gateway, some load balancing infrastructure is provisioned or configured by the GatewayClass controller.
 More details on the Gateway [official documentation](https://kubernetes-sigs.github.io/service-apis/gateway/).